starstone3/Isaac-Sim-Batch-Image-Capturing-Scripts/README.md

 ## Usage

 Execute the script using the Python interpreter provided with Isaac Sim from your terminal.

+Below is an example command to run the script:

 ```bash
 isaacsim/python.sh /path/to/your/repo/Camera_batch.py \